NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

    * Import STIG results for this Asset in .ckl or XCCDF form.
    * Switch between Revisions of the STIG being displayed.

-When a .ckl or XCCDF file is imported, any Reviews that meet the Review Requirement criteria will be set to a Submitted state.

 The menu bar also supports a variety of status and Title filters.